mijimenez/moat/README.md

 ## User Story
 - AS A hobbyist, amateur or professional with questions related to a topic
 - I WANT to be able to make an account to search for or post questions related to specific categories
-- SO THAT I can review find or provide answers to questions that like-minded people have
+- SO THAT I can review find or provide answers to questions that experienced people have

 ## Acceptance Criteria
 - GIVEN a user creates an account